 Shake very well.
 Shampoo your hair and ensure you massage the shampoo into your scalp, leave on for about 1 minute and wash off.

 I suggest rotating the essential oils every two months to prevent your body from getting used to a particular essential oil.
-This is important because the oil might stop working for you if your body got used to it.
+This is important because the oil might stop working for you if your body gets used to it.

 You can also make your own shampoo using the recipe below: